- 02 October 2016

 International Day of Non-Violence

 Peace is a need that we all desire for a sustainable world.
 Our world has lost millions of people including children through violence.
 Due to weak mechanisms for resolving conflicts, many countries have resorted to war.
-The 2nd of October, which was dedicated by the UN General Assembly on June 15th 2007 as the International Day of Peace, is a moment to reflect and promote a non-violent culture filled with peace and tolerance.
+The 2nd of October, which was dedicated by the UN General Assembly on June 15th 2007 as the International Day of Non-Violence, is a moment to reflect and promote a non-violent culture filled with peace and tolerance.

 On this day, this year 2016, we acknowledge the struggles that Mahatma Gandhi, the leader of the Indian independence movement and pioneer of the philosophy and strategy of non-violence, took in advocating for peace.